 To contact us via email, please sent your name, address and phone number along with detailed information regarding your questions or comments to email@example.com.

 Dial 311 for After Hours Service

 The City of Greater Sudbury maintains an answering service to take your calls 24 hours a day, seven days a week.
 Dial 311 to reach a live operator after regular business hours to provide information that will be forwarded to an on-call Public Works supervisor, during situations with potential for property damage:

-- Sinkholes and other threats to private or public property.
+- other threats to private or public property.

 Municipal facilities that are open to the public on weekends and in the evening, such as libraries, arenas and recreation centres, can be reached by direct dial.
-Numbers are listed on the City of Greater Sudbury website and in the Blue Pages of the Bell Telephone Directory.
+Numbers are listed on the City of Greater Sudbury website.

 Tracking System for Service Requests